-Power outages normally don't last long.
-The average Idaho Power customer is without power less than two hours during an entire year.
-But sometimes outages can last hours or even days.
+The average Idaho Power customer is without power for less than two hours each year.
+Sometimes outages can last hours or even days.
 Here's what you can do if your power goes out:

-- Turn off electric ranges or space heaters during a power outage.
-This will prevent the possibility of a fire if you're away from your home when power is restored.
+- Turn off electric ranges or space heaters.
+This prevents the possibility of a fire if you're away when power is restored.

 Avoid Delays Getting Your Power Restored

-- When power has been restored, wait 30 minutes, then begin turning back on home appliances and lighting in 10-minute intervals.
-This will help keep circuits from overloading and will help power be restored faster to everyone.
+- When power has been restored, wait 30 minutes, then begin turning home appliances and lighting on in 10-minute intervals.
+This keeps circuits from overloading.
+This restores power faster to everyone.

-Occasionally, rotational outages—planned emergency outages—are necessary when there is a power supply shortage or when equipment fails.
+Occasionally, rotational outages—planned emergency outages—are necessary when there’s a power supply shortage or when equipment fails.

 Rotational outages generally last about two hours, depending on circumstances.